Norman Toynton: Career in the United States

-In 1969, Toynton became the visiting artist at Ohio State University in the U.S.; he was then Chairman of the Art Department at the University of Victoria.
-Later he moved to Boston and became Chair of Fine Art at the Massachusetts College of Art.
+In 1969, Toynton became the visiting artist at Ohio State University in the U.S; he was then Chairman of the Art Department at the University of Victoria.
+Later he moved to Boston and became Chair of the Graduate Program in Fine Art at the Massachusetts College of Art.

 During the 1970s, he created a number of large installation pieces for solo exhibitions at the Whitechapel Gallery in London, the Institute of Contemporary Art in Boston and the Williams College Museum of Art.
 At the end of this decade he returned to creating smaller paintings, working with the same material he had begun using in his installations: Masonite pegboard, which he described as "moribund, Orwellian ...
 It seems to stand for everything that threatens to destroy painting, the most individualistic, human activity I know of".
 Pegboard, on which he variously painted directly or hung lushly textured and patterned wooden elements, became his trademark.
 Many of his paintings consist of series of painted Masonite panels, with subtle variations from one to the next, in order to slow the viewer down and compel close scrutiny.

-In a review of one of his solo exhibitions in Artnews, David Bonetti called his paintings "works of such authenticity that they are shocking … Toynton dares to salvage beauty from the banal", while Kenneth Baker, in a feature article on him in ArtForum, declared, "I know of few abstract painters who have the patience and intelligence to practice their art deliberately enough to let us see painting for the thinking process it is.
-One of the most accomplished of these is Norman Toynton."
+In a review of one of his solo exhibitions in Artnews, David Bonetti called his paintings "works of such authenticity that they are shocking … Toynton dares to salvage beauty from the banal", while Kenneth Baker, in a feature article on him in Artforum, declared, "I know of few abstract painters who have the patience and intelligence to practice their art deliberately enough to let us see painting for the thinking process it is.
+One of the most accomplished of these is Norman Toynton.".

 In the 1980s, Toynton quit his teaching job and moved to New York City, where he showed his work in a wide variety of venues, including the Brooklyn Museum, the Hunter College Gallery, the Ruth Siegel Gallery, the John Good Gallery, the Stux Gallery and the Daniel Newburg Gallery.
 Arthur C. Danto cited one of his solo exhibitions as among the three outstanding shows of the year in The Nation.
 Toynton then retreated to rural Vermont, before making several extended trips to India.